cdf1982/cdf1982.github.io/clipbar.md

 <!-- One -->
 <section id="one">
 	<div class="inner">
-		<p><b>ClipBar lives in the upper right corner of your Mac and shows what's currently in your pasteboard.</b><br><br>If you have ever put your fingers on the CMD-V keys and stopped wondering what you were going to paste, ClipBar is the small menu bar utility for you.<br><br>The app main purpose is to allow you to <b>quickly check the text you're going to paste</b>, but ClipBar also shows if the pasteboard is currently holding an image (giving you its size) or a file (showing you the path).<br><br>We copy and paste stuff so many times every day, and yet having the ability to see at a glance what's in the pasteboard before actually pasting it <b>will make you faster and more accurate</b>.</p>
+		<p><b>ClipBar lives in the upper right corner of your Mac and shows what's currently in your pasteboard.</b><br><br>If you have ever put your fingers on the CMD-V keys and stopped wondering what you were going to paste, ClipBar is the small menu bar utility for you.<br><br>The app main purpose is to allow you to <b>quickly check the text you're going to paste</b>, but ClipBar also shows if the pasteboard is currently holding an image (giving you its size) or a file (showing you the path).
+And when you click on ClipBar, a popover will appear for viewing a larger preview of your untruncated clipboard's content (from which you can extract part of the text or file path), or to actually view the image currently in your pasteboard.<br><br>We copy and paste stuff so many times every day, and yet having the ability to see at a glance what's in the pasteboard before actually pasting it <b>will make you faster and more accurate</b>.</p>
 		<p style="text-align:center">
 			<a href="https://apps.apple.com/us/app/clipbar-pasteboard-viewer/id1541739143" class="image" target="new">
 				<img src="assets/images/download_mac_app_store_white_bg.svg" alt="Download on the Mac App Store" data-position="center center" />